 variational and bayesian methods combined with Deep learning.

-Before AIF, he worked in IBM Watson from 2014 to 2016 on using deep learning and machine learning for improving Watson services.
+Before IBM Research, he worked as a team lead at IBM Watson on using deep learning and machine learning for improving Watson services.
 He worked on machine reading comprehension, and his submission was one of the earliest on the Stanford Question Answering Dataset leaderboard.
 He also participated in internal Watson competitions on factoid question answering, and as a team won the first place.

 In 2015, he became interested in Neural networks with memory, and starts to explore such kind of models since then.
 In 2014, he works on using large scale textual data for applications such as language modeling and spell correction.